streetzoom/streetzoom/README.md

 Upper-Intermediate spoken English;
 Knowledge of computer architecture;
 Knowledge of game engine architecture;
-Have read books such as:
-1.The C++ Programming Language 3rd Edition by Bjarne Stroustrup.
-2.Game Programming Patterns by Bob Nystrom.
-3.C++ For Dummies by Stephen R. Davis.
-4.Programming: Introduction to the Profession (5 volumes) by A. V. Stolyarov.
-Responsible and easy to communicate team player and self-educational person;

 *   🌍  I'm based in Kyiv
 *   ✉️  You can contact me at [brilillja81@gmail.com](mailto:brilillja81@gmail.com)